kiwigrid/helm-charts/charts/fluentd-elasticsearch/README.md

 ## AWS Elasticsearch Domains

 AWS Elasticsearch requires requests to upload data to be signed using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
-In order to support this, you can add `aws: true` to your configuration.
+In order to support this, you can add `awsSigningSidecar: true` to your configuration.
 This results in a sidecar container being deployed that proxies all requests to your Elasticsearch domain and signs them appropriately.